MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/sql-server-to-sql-server-upgrade-guide.md

 Preserve backup logs, maintenance plans, and other automated tasks, including jobs by creating a backup of the system [database msdb.](/../../../relational-databases/backup-restore/back-up-and-restore-of-system-databases-sql-server.md)

-Additional considerations maybe needed based on the complexity of your data and environment.

 View [linked servers](/../../../relational-databases/linked-servers/linked-servers-database-engine.md) by using SQL Server Management Studio.
-In the Object Explorer, right-click server objects to expand list
+In the Object Explorer, right-click server objects to expand list.

+Additional considerations may be needed based on the complexity of your data and environment.

 [Troubleshoot orphaned users](/../../failover-clusters/troubleshoot-orphaned-users-sql-server.md)